How to import and mark Ground Control Points (GCPs) - PIX4Dcatch

 - Select the desired Point Collection.

-- Select the file to import.
+- Select the file to be imported.

 -